ReDISchoolDK/Fall25_Frontend/Week-03_JS/README.md

 ### Project Work

-- Using the template repo, render static sprites on the canvas (no movement yet):
+- In your project repository, we will render static sprites on the canvas (no movement yet):

   - create a `flappybird.js` file and link it in `index.html`.
   - Ensure your JS is loaded (e.g., `flappybird.js` referenced from `index.html`).